memeplex/base16-prompt-toolkit/README.md

 # Base16 for [prompt-toolkit](https://github.com/jonathanslenders/python-prompt-toolkit) (and [ipython](https://ipython.org/)!)

-Clone this somewhere such that the directory `base16` is in (or is symlinked from) your `PYTHONPATH`.
+Clone and pip install this, or put it somewhere such that the directory `base16` is in (or at least is symlinked from) your `PYTHONPATH`.

 Then import your preferred theme using `importlib`: